DeterminateSystems/nix-installer/README.md

 - `nix-channel --update` is not run, `~/.nix-channels` is not provisioned
 - `ssl-cert-file` is set in `/etc/nix/nix.conf` if the `ssl-cert-file` argument is used.

-## Motivations
+## Features

-The existing upstream scripts do a good job but they are difficult to maintain.
+Existing Nix installation scripts do a good job but they are difficult to maintain.

 Subtle differences in the shell implementations and tool used in the scripts make it difficult to make meaningful changes to the installer.

-Determinate Nix installer has numerous advantages:
+Determinate Nix installer has numerous advantages over these options:

-- survives macOS upgrades
+- It enables Nix to survive macOS upgrades
-- keeping an installation receipt for easy uninstallation
+- It keeps an installation _receipt_ for easy [uninstallation](#uninstalling)
-- offering users a chance to review an accurate, calculated install plan
+- It uses [planners](#planners) to create appropriate install plans for complicated targets&mdash;plans that you can review prior to installation
-- having 'planners' which can create appropriate install plans for complicated targets
+- It enables you to perform a best-effort reversion in the facing of a failed install
-- offering users with a failing install the chance to do a best-effort revert
+- It improves installation performance by maximizing parallel operations
-- improving performance by maximizing parallel operations
+- It supports na expanded test suite including "curing" cases (compatibility with Nix already on the system)
-- supporting a expanded test suite including 'curing' cases
+- It supports SELinux and OSTree-based distributions without asking users to make compromises
-- supporting SELinux and OSTree-based distributions without asking users to make compromises
+- It operates as a single, static binary with external dependencies such as [OpenSSL], only calling existing system tools (like `useradd`) when necessary
-- operating as a single, static binary with external dependencies such as `openssl`, only calling existing system tools (like `useradd`) where necessary
+- As a macOS remote build target, it ensures that Nix is present on the `PATH`

-- As a MacOS remote build target, ensures `nix` is not absent from path
+It has been wonderful to collaborate with other participants in the [Nix Installer Working Group][wg] and members of the broader community.

-It has been wonderful to collaborate with other participants in the Nix Installer Working Group and members of the broader community.
-The working group maintains a [foundation owned fork of the installer](https://github.com/nixos/experimental-nix-installer/).
+The working group maintains a [foundation-owned fork of the installer][forked-installer].

 ## Installer settings

-The Determinate Nix Installer provides a variety of configuration settings, some [general](#general-settings) and some on a per-command basis.
+Determinate Nix Installer provides a variety of configuration settings, some [general](#general-settings) and some on a per-command basis.
 All settings are available via flags or via `NIX_INSTALLER_*` environment variables.

 ### General settings